 a complex of buildings which include a saloon, jail,

 sheriffs office, barber shop, fire dept and others to

 delight tourists and bring the olden days to life.
 The

-museum is found in the Frontier Village.
+museum is found near the Frontier Village.
 Located at

 500 17th Street SE in Jamestown, ND.

 the 1907 George Lutz Mansion, the museum features period

 furnishings and exhibits related to the history of Stutsman

 County.
 Located at 321 3rd Avenue SE in Jamestown, ND.